 If you have a case suggestion that we haven't previously covered on the channel, please follow this link and let me know about it.

-One of the great priveleges I've found in this work is the ability to meet other people that want to help people as well.
+One of the great privilege's I've found in this work is the ability to meet other people that want to help people as well.
 I've been interviewed on numerous podcasts, radio shows and have had a few television appearances.
-I'm also honored to be one of the first YouTubers to be hosted by CrimeCon and was on a panel at the AISOCC conference in 2019 discussing how social media can help cases.
+I'm also honored to be one of the first YouTubers to be hosted by CrimeCon and have participated in several panels there.
+I've also been hosted by the AISOCC for their conference in 2019 discussing how social media can help cases.

 Thanks for stopping by,